White: Melody of Death: Soundtrack

-The soundtrack contains 3 versions of the song "White," the original (the one featured on the VHS tape), another sung by Pink Dolls (Ham Eun-jeong, May Doni Kim, Choi Ah-ra, and Jin Se-yeon), and a solo version with just Eun-jeong.
+The soundtrack was released on May 5, 2011 and contain Pink Dolls' version of the song "White", performed by Hahm Eun-jung, May Doni Kim, Choi Ah-ra, and Jin Se-yeon.
+While the original version (the one featured on the VHS tape) and the solo version by Eun-ju (Hahm Eun-jung) were included in the film, they weren't released as a part of the soundtrack album.

 Reception

 Box office

 The film grossed its opening weekend landing at the fifth position of the box office chart.
 In total the film grossed by the end of its theatrical run.
 The film received a total of 791,133 admissions nationwide.